-2 small planes crash-land off Hawaii
+2 small planes crash-land off Hawaii; all survive

 Honolulu — Two small planes ran out of fuel and crash-landed into the Pacific Ocean off Hawaii, but the five people aboard both aircraft survived, authorities said.